Lake Urmia

 Lake Urmia is an endorheic salt lake in Iran.
-The lake is located between the provinces of East Azerbaijan and West Azerbaijan in Iran, and west of the southern portion of the Caspian Sea.
-At its greatest extent, it was the largest lake in the Middle East and the sixth-largest saltwater lake on Earth, with a surface area of approximately 6000 km², a length of 140 km, a width of 70 km, and a maximum depth of 20 m.
+The lake is located in the Armenian Highlands, between the provinces of Azerbaijan in Iran, and west of the southern portion of the Caspian Sea.
+At its greatest extent, it was the largest lake in the Middle East.
+It is the sixth-largest saltwater lake on Earth, with a surface area of approximately 6000 km², a length of 140 km, a width of 70 km, and a maximum depth of 20 m.

 By late 2017, the lake had shrunk to 10% of its former size (and 1/60 of water volume in 1998) due to persistent general drought in Iran, but also the damming of the local rivers that flow into it, and the pumping of groundwater from the surrounding area.
-This dry spell was broken in 2019 and the lake is now filling up once again, due to both increased rain and water diversion from the Zab River by the Lake Urmia Restoration Program.
+This dry spell was broken in 2019 and the lake began filling up once again, due to both increased rain and water diversion from the Zab River under the Urmia Lake Research Programme.
+The trend reversed again in early 2020s, and a combination of drought and administrative mismanagement caused a renewed acute drop in water levels.
+Based on NASA's satellite imagery, the lake has almost entirely dried up by September 2025.

 Lake Urmia, along with its approximately 102 (former) islands, is protected as a national park by the Iranian Department of Environment.

 Names and etymologies

 Richard Nelson Frye suggested an Urartian origin for the name, while T. Burrow connected the origin of the name Urmia to Indo-Iranian urmi- "wave" and urmya- "undulating, wavy".
-A more likely etymology would be from Neo-Aramaic Assyrian-Chaldean spoken by the shrinking number of the ancient Christian population of the nearby city of Urmia, consisting of ur meaning "city," and mia meaning "water."
+A more likely etymology would be from Neo-Aramaic (Sureth) spoken by the shrinking number of the ancient Christian population of the nearby city of Urmia, consisting of ur meaning "city," and mia meaning "water."
 Together, the "water city", what Urmia city is: a city on the waters of the eponymous lake.
 The name could also derive from the combination of the Assyrian Aramaic words Ur (ܐܘܪ; a common name for cities around Mesopotamia, meaning "city") and Mia (ܡܝܐ), "City of Water" referring to the city nearby.